 - Paper towel or a rag

-- Colourful materials
+- Colourful materials for the backdrop

 - Cooking oil (I use vegetable oil, but other types work just as well)